watchernyu/python-ml-setup/README.md

 Check the shape of your tensors, print them out or use debugger.
 For example, if you use a tensor of shape (4,1) added to a tensor of shape (4,1), you will get tensor of shape (4,1).
 But if you added a tensor of shape (4) to a tensor of shape (4,1), you get (4,4), which might or might not be what you want.
 Always try to broadcast explicitly (for example, expand their shape) to avoid such problems.

+## my computer suddenly got stuck, it seems my memory usage is so large that it crushes my computer?
+Check if in your code you have sth that looks like: `cumulative_loss += loss`, instead of `cumulative_loss += loss.item()`, or `cumulative_loss += loss.detach()`.
+If you forgot to detach your tensor in some ways, you can accumulate a huge computation graph.
+Pytorch might think that you want to do gradient propagation on a huge graph.
+And that will cost huge memory and will crush your computer.